tomsWebConsulting/twcsl/Page/Store/Store Page Image Aspect Ratio Change/README.md

   rest of the steps.

 * Add code from file **[store page image aspect ratio change.html][7]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+Refer to [Per-page code injection][8] for details.

-Please see [Per-page code injection][8].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation